Art Journal Project - Pilot

 Next Steps | Art Journal Development Project

 The impact of Art Journal Project was profound, with graduates developing creative enterprises and freelance practices, and creative self-management tools replacing medication.
-To advance and galvanise our creative wellbeing activity, we have embarked on a six-month research and development project to expand the project's reach beyond Langholm.
+To advance and galvanise our creative wellbeing activity, we embarked on a six-month research and development project to expand the project's reach beyond Langholm.

 BELOW: Photographs charting the participant's creative journeys